Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 2. Negative emotionality: self-harm

-The occurrence of thoughts and behaviors associated with self-harm (for example, deliberate cuts or burns) and suicide, including suicidal ideation, threats, gestures, attempts.
+The emergence of thoughts and behaviors associated with self-harm (eg, deliberate cutting or burning) and suicide, including suicidal ideation, threats, gestures, attempts.

 3. Negative emotionality: unsafe separation